 If you’re only needing a minor enhancement, you could explore your options for a Liquid Rhinoplasty (a non-surgical dermal filler nose shaping treatment offered by some cosmetic injectors).

 A Liquid Rhinoplasty must be carefully performed.
 Everyone’s vascularity is unique, and because the nose is near the eye area, a liquid rhinoplasty also carries a greater complication risk than some of the other dermal filler treatments for facial rejuvenation or feature enhancement.
 To find out more, ask to see one of our Cosmetic Injecting Team members or – if surgery is likely to be needed to get the results you’re wanting – phone Cosmetic Surgery for Women and Men.

-Read the blog about the 7 aspects of a non-surgical Rhinoplasty or phone us on (03) 8849 1444 and ask to see one of our Medical Injectors such as Dr Prav Kumar for an assessment.
+Read the blog about the 7 aspects of a non-surgical Rhinoplasty or phone us on (03) 8849 1444 and ask to see one of our Medical Injectors for an assessment.